St. Lawrence Valley

 - The river and wetlands support important migratory species (birds and fishes), including the American eel.

-- More than 50 per cent of rare listed species in Quebec occur in this region.
+- More than 50 per cent of Quebec’s vulnerable or threatened species occur in this region.

 Photo Credits (Top to bottom): Claude Duchaine, NCC, NCC, Claude Duchaine.